huahaiy/talks/conj2018/PITCHME.md

  "Thank you for the introduction.")
 ```
-- Branched rule is essentially a decision tree
+- Branched rule: a decision tree

 @[1-2]
 @[3-7]